Mort & Phil: Professor Bacterio

 The T.I.A.'s black-bearded scientist and chief inventor.
 Mort blames him for his baldness (he had tried a new hair-strengthening concoction on Mort's then-lush mane, which made the hair fall out instead) and therefore the doctor is the unwilling prime recipient of Mort's practical jokes and revenge acts.
 His inventions, which are intended to assist Mort and Phil in their assignments, often fail quite spectacularly, mostly because they either achieve the opposite of what they are supposed to do, or work perfectly but fail at the most inconvenient moment.
-His name comes from bacteria.
+His name comes from bacteria, and acts as a parody of the character Q from the James Bond franchise.

 Ofelia

 The fat and vain secretary of Superintendente Vicente.
 She is still single and would like to become involved with someone (usually with Mort), but so far her attempts have been in vain.
 She is quite touchy about her lack of luck with a relationship and being called fat; she reacts with corresponding violence when either of topics are brought up; and with her considerable weight, this is nothing to be ignored.
-She was the first female character created for the series.
+She was the first female character created for the series and acts like a parody of Miss Moneypenny from the James Bond franchise.